Guide for Authors

 Review of manuscripts

-The acceptance of a paper implies that it has been reviewed and recommended by at least two peer reviewers.
+The acceptance of a paper implies that it has been reviewed and recommended by at least 2 peer reviewers.
 The Editor-in-Chief's decision is final.

-If a manuscript is rejected, the corresponding author may discuss the matter with the section or senior editor assigned to the manuscript.
-If the author believes a rejection decision was erroneous or biased, he/she may appeal the decision directly, in writing, to the editor-in-chief.
+If a manuscript is rejected, the corresponding author may initial a rebuttal.
+If the author believes a rejection decision was erroneous or biased, he/she may appeal the decision directly, in writing, to editors-in-chief or managing editors.
 The editor-in-chief will review the author's reasons, as well as all materials related to the manuscript, and will accept or deny the appeal.
 A rejected manuscript may be resubmitted for publication only if this course of action has been specifically recommended by the Editor-in-Chief.

 Time limit of manuscript revision